Zzoay/starter-hugo-academic/content/_index.md

       text: |-
         My research focuses on **large language models for social science**, especially for knowledge dissemination and educational facilitation.
 Beyond LLM application, I am also interested in exploring their fundamental principles and inherent limitations.

-        Please reach out to collaborate 😃
+        Please reach out to collaborate. 😃
     design:
       columns: '1'
   # - block: collection